mikoiv/AzureSentinel-AWSGuardDuty/README.md

 | limit 20
 ```

-The query looks for 20 newest findings that are medium or high severity out and displays some interesting information:
+The query looks for 20 newest findings that are medium or high severity and displays some interesting information:

 * Time the finding was generated
 * Severity of the finding (2=low, 5=medium, 8=high)